RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 redisigning the functions of the speed and rotation calculations.

 At this point in the development, special emphasis was placed on a considerable increase in the car speed.
-After a few hours of work, the values associated to the calculations were fixed, and finally the formula one could end the circuit satisfactorily.
+After a few hours of work, the values associated to the calculations were fixed, and finally the formula one could end the circuit satisfactorily as you can see in the following video.

 <iframe width="640" height="400" src="{{site.baseurl}}/images/v2.mp4" frameborder="0" allowfullscreen></iframe>
 {: .video}